Skip to main content

 7. A statement regarding whether the employee is a full-time or part-time employee.

-Human Resources or designee will notify the employee’s supervisor of any intended leaves, including parental leave and medical leaves relating to pregnancy or pregnancy-related conditions.
-Supervisors should consult with Human Resources about staffing needs that may exist during a leave.
+Supervisors should consult with the Office of Human Resources about staffing needs that may exist during a leave.
 The supervisor is responsible for arranging any temporary staffing necessary to support continued operation during an employee’s leave.

-The anticipated return date will be determined prior to an employee’s leave.
-At least seven (7) business days prior to the scheduled return date, Human Resources will contact the employee via email with any information necessary to coordinate the employee’s return to work.
-As established above, any changes to the anticipated date of return should be communicated in writing, via email, to Human Resources.
+Return from Leave: The anticipated return date will be determined prior to an employee’s leave.
+At least seven (7) business days prior to the scheduled return date, the employee must contact the carrier, the Office of Human Resources and their supervisor via email or phone with any information necessary to coordinate the employee’s return to work.

 Additional Information & Related Documents